mblayman/mattlayman.com/content/understand-django/2020-01-08-browser-to-django.md

 Accept: text/html,application/xhtml+xml,application/xml;q=0.9,*/*;q=0.8
 ```

-There are other parts that I've omitted,
+There are other parts that I’ve omitted,
 but this gets us started.
 The top line provides the command,
 the path to a particular resource on the site